 Pace, Shape and Quantum

-Pace, in the original framework, captures the typical duration until the event of death.
+Pace, in the original mortality framework, captures the typical duration until the event of death.
 One could have likewise called it the tempo of death.
-Here, pace captures the typical duration until birth, i.e. the tempo of fertility.
+Here in fertility, pace captures the typical duration until birth, i.e. the tempo of fertility.

 Shape, in the original framework, captures the distribution of the event of death over the relevant age-range.
-Importantly, to disentangle confounding effects with pace, shape is age-standardized.

 Shape broadly distinguishes patterns where events become less likely, more likely or broadly speaking evenly likely over the life course.
 Alternatively, one can say that shape distinguishes among events concentrated at the beginning of life, events concentrated at the end of life, and those symmetrically spread.
 In the original framework, these would be related to negative, positive or non-aging mortality patterns.

-Standardized for age, shape measures concentration and distribution relative to an age range.
+Importantly, to disentangle confounding effects with pace, shape is age-standardized.
+In this sense, shape measures concentration and distribution relative to an age range.

-Quantum only indirectly enters the original framework, as the quantum of death in a lifetable is standardized to the radix.
-Below, quantum enters as the total number of babies born to a population of mothers.
-It can, but does not have to be standardized for as needed in the application of interest .
+Quantum only indirectly enters in the original framework, as the quantum of death in a lifetable is standardized to the radix or the original size of a synthetic cohort.
+In fertility, quantum enters as the total number of babies born to a population of mothers.
+It can, but does not have to, be standardized for as needed in the application of interest .

 Perspective shift to allow method transfer

 Translating a framework designed for mortality into a fertility tool is not trivial.
 Mortality research heavily rests on the fact that death happens once, and once for sure to everyone.
 In contrast, women can give birth many times or not at all, which limits applications to fertility analysis.
-Baudisch and Stott (2019) therefore took a shift in perspective defining the key variables of the framework not focused on the mother but from the perspective of the child.
+Baudisch and Stott (2019) therefore took a shift in the perspective of pace-shape defining the key variables of the framework not focused on the mother but from the perspective of the child.

-Each child is born, and it is born only once.
+Each child is born only once.
 One can imagine a ‘population’ of unborn babies waiting along a ‘survival curve’ for the event of being born to a mother of uncertain age.

 Defining the “pace” and the “shape” of fertility.